 There's more than meets the eye when dressing up several ladies for the big day.
 Here are some things you should make sure not to forget.

 ♥ Hair and Makeup.
 Make sure you have a hair and makeup professional and that you've had some planning appointments to check what hairstyles will work best for your wedding theme.
 Since things will inevitably go wrong, you’ll want to make sure that you schedule the hair and makeup person to come early.
-That way you’re not rushing to finish before the ceremony starts.
+That way, you’re not rushing to finish before the ceremony starts.

 ♥ Dresses.
 Some people prefer that their bridesmaids dress identically.
 Others give bridesmaids more flexibility, allowing them to choose the cut and style or even allowing them to wear any dress they’d like of a certain color.

 ♥ Underwear.
 If your bridesmaid or bridal dresses are low cut, tight, or have high splits, will you need any special underwear that won't peek out?
-Make sure that you let your bridesmaids ahead of time if that will be an issue so they can plan ahead.
+Make sure that you let your bridesmaids know ahead of time if that will be an issue so they can plan ahead.

 ♥ Shoes.
 As with the dresses, there are a number of different approaches to selecting a bridesmaid’s shoes.
-If you aren't too picky, you can ask your bridesmaids to bring their own shoes, just specify the type and color such as silver stilettos.
+If you aren't too picky, you can ask your bridesmaids to bring their own shoes; just specify the type and color, such as silver stilettos.

 ♥ Garter.
 For the bride.